micheleantonazzi/bioinformatics-project/README.md

 ## FFNN

-The feed forward neural network are used to analyze the epigenomic data related to promoters and enhancers.
-Each region is characterized by a lot of feature, about 200, so the data have a high dimensionality.
-A FFNN is suitable for processing these data using more layers and neurons.
-In particular, in this project three different types of FFNN are tested.
-The first model (called FFNN_1) is a classical model and it is set using amost standard parameters.
+The feed-forward neural network is used to analyze the epigenomic data related to promoters and enhancers.
+Each region is characterized by a lot of features, about 200, so the data have high dimensionality.
+An FFNN is suitable for processing these data using more layers and neurons.
+In particular, in this project, three different types of FFNN are tested.
+The first model (called FFNN_1) has a classical architecture and it is set using almost standard parameters.
+Its purpose is to examine the network performance with the given dataset to build a better model.

 | Layers  | Type               | Units | Activation | Rate |
 | ------- | ------------------ | ----- | ---------- | ---- |